AlphaKnights/Robot-Code/README.md

 # Robot-Code
-This is our perliminary robot code
+This is our preliminary robot code